BorisMolch/pfrontend-temp/content/blog/new-in-patch-for-august-more-content-instruments-features-fixes.md

 ctalink = ""
 ctatext = ""
 date = 2022-08-23T17:00:00Z
-description = "Patch's updates have been coming fast and furious, with two major releases in August.
+description = "PatchWorld's updates have been coming fast and furious, with two major releases in August.
 Now in Patch: everything from acid bass and kicks to light and particles visual parties." image = "/uploads/screen_2560x1440_2022-08-19_21-56-40.png" title = "New in Patch for August: more content, instruments, features, fixes" type = "post"

 +++
-Patch's updates have been coming fast and furious, with two major releases in August.
+PatchWorld's updates have been coming fast and furious, with two major releases in August.
 Now in Patch: everything from acid bass and kicks to light and particles visual parties.

 We promised more was inbound, and we meant it.
+New builds of PatchWorld are available now on the [Meta Quest Store](https://www.oculus.com/experiences/quest/3715150718552632/) and are automatic free updates for all current users.

 **August 19 update**